MPL Indonesia

-The Mobile Legends: Bang Bang Professional League, (abbreviation: MPL), better known as MPL Indonesia or MPL-ID, is a regional professional esports league for the game Mobile Legends: Bang Bang in Indonesia.
-MPL-ID serves as the direct qualifying tournament for Indonesian teams for the Mobile Legends: Bang Bang Southeast Asia Cup (MSC Cup) and the Mobile Legends: Bang Bang World Championship (M-World Championships).
+The Mobile Legends: Bang Bang Professional League Indonesia, better known as MPL Indonesia or MPL-ID, is a regional professional esports league for the game Mobile Legends: Bang Bang in Indonesia.
+MPL-ID serves as the direct qualifying tournament for Indonesian teams for the Mobile Legends: Bang Bang Mid Season Cup (MSC) and the Mobile Legends: Bang Bang World Championship (M World).

-Holding its inaugural season in 2018, there have been four teams that have been crowned Champions among the 30 teams that have been part of MPL Indonesia since its 2018.
-Team NXL won the very first championship, beating out EVOS Legends and ONIC Esports clinching its third MPL Indonesia Title after defeating RRQ Hoshi in the Grand Finals of MPL Indonesia Season 10, tying both RRQ and ONIC to have the most-titles for any team in MPL Indonesia at 3 titles each.
+Holding its inaugural season in 2018, there have been five teams that have been crowned Champions among the 30 teams that have participated in MPL Indonesia.
+These teams include Team NXL, RRQ Hoshi, ONIC Esports, EVOS Legends, and Team Liquid ID.

 MPL Indonesia is split into two seasons per year, once during the summer and once during the latter months of the year.
-MPL Indonesia, along with MPL Philippines, is a franchised-based league, meaning the following eight teams that competes in each season, are franchises that are legally able to compete in MPL Indonesia tournaments.
-MPL Indonesia also has a lower-league for developing players named MDL Indonesia, wherein the same eight franchise teams have their own respective MDL Teams.
+MPL Indonesia, along with MPL Philippines, is a franchised-based league, meaning the following nine teams that competes in each season, are franchises that are legally able to compete in MPL Indonesia tournaments.
+MPL Indonesia also has a lower-league for developing players named MDL Indonesia, wherein the same nine franchise teams have their own respective MDL Teams.

-ONIC Esports are the current MPL Indonesia champions, defeating the RRQ Hoshi.
-Both ONIC and RRQ are representing Indonesia in the upcoming MLBB M4 World Championship.